ronniebasak/pyztec/README.md

 ```
 > TIP: We've only tested PNG output files so far.

-## What is this?
+## What is the aim of this project?
 This project aims to add a fast, standards compliant AZTEC barcode encoding and decoding support

 ## Why Aztec?

 It all started when I was boarding a plane and it was raining and an edge of my boarding pass got ripped.
 It still scanned flawlessly.
 This hit me, this is why airline industry uses Aztec and not QR.
-If the corder of a QR is ripped, the finder pattern is gone.
+If the corner of a QR is ripped, the finder pattern is gone.

 Anyways, I got intrigued and I tried to find open source implentation of Aztec Codec and couldn't find any.
 Had to watch this YT video https://www.youtube.com/watch?v=xtlqYx6e1TE, read a patent and go through wikipedia 8 times to even get started. the IEC paper costs more than I am willing to shell on a pet project.
 If someone have a copy, please send me